lhcb/starterkit-lessons/00-prerequisites.md

 Please bring an ethernet/network cable (even if you have wifi) and your power supply, as well as a plug adaptor to swiss and european plugs.

-> In the following we assume you use Mac OS or Linux, unfortunately
+> In the following we assume you use Mac OS or Linux.
+If you are running
-> we do not know how to do these things on Windows.
-If you do know,
+> Windows, step 2 is replaced by a list of instructions given at the bottom
-> please contact us (lhcb-starterkit@cern.ch) so we can update these instructions.
+> of this page.

 Try the following steps with the computer you will use at the workshop: